Resume Summary Examples: Craft a Powerful First Impression

 • They start with 7 years of experience in consumer technology.
 It’s a lot of experience, so it’s a good idea to turn it into the summary’s focus.
 The reader immediately gets an impression of credibility and expertise within a specific industry.

 • The summary is easy to read, properly written, and without any fillers.
-Every word is used with a purpose to show how this candidate is good for the company.
+Every word is used to show how this hire is good for the company.

 Licensed pharmacist with 8 years of experience in medication management and pharmaceutical care.
 Accomplished in compliance with regulatory standards while overseeing long-term medication therapies.
 Committed to continuously supporting the needs of patients while offering an empathetic perspective and clearly communicating therapy processes.